Knee Surgery & Replacement

 The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) are crucial to keeping your knee joint in place.
 They both connect your femur and tibia.

-The ACL and PCL reconstruction procedure involves small incisions around the knee and uses your own tissue or donated tissue to restore the affected ligament.
-Patients are typically able to return home quickly following surgery.
+The anterior cruciate ligament (ACL) and posterior cruciate ligament (PCL) reconstruction procedure involves small incisions around the knee and uses your own tissue or donated tissue to restore the affected ligament.

 Medial Patellofemoral Ligament Reconstruction (MPFL)